GORUCK Rucker 4.0 Review: A Bag Built To Last

 I got the GORUCK Rucker a day after I came home from a week-long vacation where I ended up spraining my right knee doing a bit too much running.
 Needless to say, I had to test my willpower and wait a couple of weeks until I healed up before testing the waters.
 When that time came I started with very lightweight rucks (10#) with my daughter during our early morning weekend walks.
 I felt great and gradually ramped up to 40# rucks with some speed and elevation.
 I was careful to keep my stride length short to avoid any excess extension on my knees with each step.
 It turned out to be the perfect rehab.

-While I would typically run once my knee was feeling better, this ended up keeping me more grounded without adding that slight plyometric force that running requires.
-I've since added it to my back for shorter bouts like when cutting the lawn and, even, going to the beer store.
-I’ve also incorporated it into HIIT workouts by both keeping it on my back but also taking it off and using the handles to do exercises like suitcase carries and overhead presses.
+While I would’ve normally gone back to running once my knee felt better, this kept me active without the added plyometric stress.
+I started using it more for shorter bouts too, like cutting the lawn or even a quick trip to the beer store.
+I’ve also worked it into HIIT workouts, sometimes wearing it, other times taking it off and using the handles for things like suitcase carries and overhead presses.

-The wear has been great. too.
-The straps are heavily padded without being too thick and don’t dig into your shoulders.
-While I was torn between the GORUCK Rucker 4.0 20L and the 25L initially, I’m glad I went with the 25L for traveling purposes and for future day-long rucks where I plan to pack more food and gear.
+The build quality has held up really well.
+The straps are padded enough to be comfortable without feeling bulky, and they don’t dig into your shoulders.
+I went back and forth between the GORUCK Rucker 4.0 20L and 25L, and I’m glad I chose the 25L.
+It gives me more flexibility for travel and for longer rucks where I’ll want to carry extra food and gear.

 In summary, get this if you have any interest in using a rucksack or simple travel pack for the rest of your life.